PaddlePaddle/docs/docs/design/data_type/float16.md

 When these operators are running in float16 mode, the float16 kernel requires those parameter variables to contain weights of Fluid float16 data type.
 Thus, we need a convenient way to convert the original float weights to float16 weights.

 In Fluid, we use tensor to hold actual data for a variable on the c++ end.
 [Pybind](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/pybind/tensor_py.h) is used to bind c++ tensors of certain data type with numpy array of the corresponding numpy data type on the Python end.
-Each common c++ built-in data type has a corresponding numpy data type of the same name.
+Each common c++ built-in data type has a corresponding numpy data type of the same name (see [NumPy Data Types](https://numpy.org/doc/stable/user/basics.types.html)).
 However, since there is no built-in float16 type in c++, we cannot directly bind numpy float16 data type with the Fluid float16 class.
 Since both Fluid float16 and numpy float16 use uint16 as the internal data storage type, we use c++ built-in type `uint16_t` and the corresponding numpy uint16 data type to bridge the gap via [Pybind](https://github.com/PaddlePaddle/Paddle/blob/develop/paddle/fluid/pybind/tensor_py.h).

 The following code demonstrates how to do the tensor conversion.
 ```Python